EliaFantini/CS-401-Applied-Data-Analysis-Project-2021/README.md

 #### Method:

 Utilizing the `Textstat` library we added to each quotes different readability, complexity, and grade level metrics.
 Thanks to these statistics we might see if there's a significant difference between speakers from different parties, as well as differences between people with identical affiliations but different backgrounds.
-Some analysis has already been performed, please see `exploratory_analysis.ipynb`.

 ### Area 4: Predicting speaker's political affiliation